 ADIA uses both active and passive/indexed strategies as part of the asset management process.
 ADIA's assets are managed by internal and external investment managers, who are subject to ADIA's risk and investment guidelines.
-ADIA regularly reviews the on- going performance of its internal and external managers.
+ADIA regularly reviews the ongoing performance of its internal and external managers.
 Each of the internal and external managers has been selected by ADIA for their experience and track record.

-The Strategy Unit plays a central role in the investment process, with responsibility for developing, maintaining and periodically reviewing ADIA's policy portfolio mix of more than two dozen asset classes and sub-categories.
-It also identifies medium-term tactical opportunities for generating returns in excess of those achieved by the long-term policy portfolio while maintaining ADIA's target risk profile.
+The Strategy & Planning Department (SPD) plays a central role in ADIA's investment process, with responsibility for developing, maintaining and dynamically reviewing ADIA's asset allocation across more than two dozen asset classes and sub-categories.
+In doing so, SPD adds value by diversifying across a rich set of asset classes, using weightings based on ADIA's long-term view of the world.